 - A buffet of options.
-Troll budget wedding foods on Pinterest (if you dare).
+Budget wedding foods on Pinterest (if you dare).
 The most talented chef in your family can make a backyard buffet.
 Or gather ideas and caucus with your caterer to create great-tasting but inexpensive food.

 Insource and save thousands

-Mine your contact list to determine who might be able and willing to bake the cake, handle the tunes, or offer up their award-winning rose garden as the setting for your special day, advises Ariel, the Seattle-based author of a book called "Offbeat Bride: Creative Alternatives for Independent Brides."
-She elaborates:
+Mine your contact list to determine who might be able and willing to bake the cake, handle the tunes, or offer up their award-winning rose garden as the setting for your special day.

 Don't be hung up on etiquette

 The days of heavy cardstock invitations worthy of two snail-mail stamps are gone.

 It's fun and it's cheap.

 Borrow, don't buy